aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-cluster/docs/README.md

 #### Status

-The status of the Cluster
+The status of the cluster.
+For example, Available, Updating, Creating.

 #### Address